JaysonKaleb/cse15l-lab-reports/labReport1.md

   * ![image](https://github.com/JaysonKaleb/cse15l-lab-reports/assets/165828220/ec6671e8-c3f7-4919-a058-bf2ca80ab730)
   * The command ran:
   * ![image](https://github.com/JaysonKaleb/cse15l-lab-reports/assets/165828220/322979ac-7b03-4621-92f2-afda9d9b119d)
-  * Running `cat` without an argument results in it returning nothing.
-This is an error because it requires a `ctrl+d`.
+  * Running `cat` without an argument results in it returning the data's standard output.
+This is not an error.

 * Directory as Path:
   * The absolute path before the command:
   * ![image](https://github.com/JaysonKaleb/cse15l-lab-reports/assets/165828220/f3db2677-c7e2-4156-881b-5d8cfb7b2593)
   * The command ran:
   * ![image](https://github.com/JaysonKaleb/cse15l-lab-reports/assets/165828220/c138ad18-3b7f-4be2-a521-478a31e922ff)
   * Running `cat` with a directory as path result in it returning that the arg is a directory.
-This is not an error.
+This is an error because `cat` can't be used on a directory.

 * File as Path:
   * The absolute path before the command: